oleg-shilo/wixsharp/README.md

     }
 }
 ```
-One of the most intriguing features of Wix# is the ability to define/implement managed Custom Actions directly in the script file:
+One of the most intriguing features of WixSharp is the ability to define/implement managed Custom Actions directly in the script file:
 ```C#
 using System;
 using System.Windows.Forms;